 Carnivores do not produce amylase in their salivary glands.3

 Amylase is a specialized enzyme most herbivores and omnivores produce in their saliva.
 It helps begin the break down of starchy carbohydrates into simple sugars — before they enter the stomach.

-Although dogs do produce amylase. the enzyme is added further down the digestive tract — in the small intestine.
+Although dogs do produce amylase, the enzyme is added further down the digestive tract — in the pancreas and small intestine.